Ankit-Gupta-pixel/todo-javascript-with-localstorage/README.md

 To-Do List Application
-A simple, user-friendly To-Do List Application built using HTML, CSS, and JavaScript.
+A simple,<br> user-friendly To-Do List Application built using HTML, CSS, and JavaScript.
 This project is designed to help users organize and track their tasks efficiently.
 The To-Do List Application allows users to:
     Add new tasks to the list.
     Mark tasks as complete.